Roma0216/Roma/docs/index.md

 ## Result
 * apksWithRace(step1).txt: file names of apps with GV co-access
 * apksWithRace(step2).txt: file names of apps with GV-race
+* tested.txt: file names of apps under tests
+* time.txt: file names and analysis time of apps that terminate in 30 minutes

 ## Case Study